niyiyu/PNW-ML/README.md

 ### Inspect Dataset
 Here are two ways to look at PNW dataset.
 1. Jupyter Notebook
 A jupyter notebook is available to load and plot PNW dataset at [here](./notebooks/inspect_pnw_dataset.ipynb).
-Download and run it on a local machine to enable the interactive plotting (e.g., zoom in/out).
+Download and run it on a local machine to enable the interactive plotting (e.g., zoom in/out for checking the picks).

 2. Google Colab
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1z6Ls_cj5cHu0ml_9DK3ExIm3b4EcNsg8?usp=sharing)